WarZone2 – VulnHub WriteUp

 Let’s view these image files to see what we have here.

-Excellent, so we have images that represent username and password, in addition to how we can generation the token in order for a successful login.
+Excellent, so we have images that represent username and password, in addition to how we can generate the token in order for a successful login.
 But really, what’s up with the flag guys?
 Research the images and name of the type of flag guys reveal that they’re called SEMAPHORE FLAGS; an actual thing…

 A deeper dive into Semaphore Flags information, let’s see what each flagman represents in the alphabet which is key to decode the images from username.png and password.png.

-Username and Password (semaphore: signalperson) was decoded successfully, however we are still in need to one (1) last piece…token.PNG.
+Username and Password (semaphore: signalperson) was decoded successfully, however we are still in need for one (1) last piece…token.PNG.
 Let’s figure out what we need to do to get this token based on the image file again.

-After reviewing and researching this process @ https://auth0.com/blog/hashing-passwords-one-way-road-to-security/, Here what I got from that, we need to combine both the username and password as a single string of characters and then perform a SHA256 encoding by converting from bytes to hexadecimal.
+After reviewing and researching this process @ https://auth0.com/blog/hashing-passwords-one-way-road-to-security/, here is what I got from that, we need to combine both the username and password as a single string of characters and then perform a SHA256 encoding by converting from bytes to hexadecimal.
 I tried in the python, and this is what it looks like…

 token.py

-Seem to have worked…WINNING.
+This seems to have worked…WINNING.
 This was our output for the python script below.

 Token Hash: 833ad488464de1a27d512f104b639258e77901f14eab706163063d34054a7b26